OpenBookPrices/country-data/README.md

 It is very simple for now - feel free to contribute more helpful accessors.

-## Adding data
+## Possible future additions

 More data for each country is most welcome.
 Obvious things that it might be nice to add are:

+### Countries

   * Top level domains
   * Wikipedia links
   * Coordinates (centroid, bounding box, etc)
-  * International dialing codes
+  * International dialling codes

-The data is finally stored as JSON, but this is not always easy to manipulate.
+  * Languages spoken - most common first

+### Currencies

+  * currency symbols
+  * other currency that it is [pegged](http://en.wikipedia.org/wiki/Fixed_exchange_rate) to

+## How to contribute

-For this it is easier to edit the CSV files (using spreadsheet software) and then use the scripts in the data directory to convert the CSV to JSON.
+The final format is JSON, but it is easier to work with CSV.
+Hence in the `data` folder there are CSV files and scripts that convert them to JSON.
 Please don't edit the JSON directly, but do it via the CSV.

-These are the steps required
+These are the steps required:

 ``` bash
 # Clone the repo (or better your fork of it)